Attendance, Illness, and Medical Absence

 - Withdrawing from a course after the regular deadline

-University Health Service (UHS) does not provide retroactive excuses for missed classes.
-Students who are seen at UHS for an illness or injury can ask for documentation that verifies the date of their visit(s) to UHS without mention of the reason for the visit.
+University Health Service (UHS) and the University Counseling Center (UCC) do not provide retroactive excuses for missed classes.
+Students who are seen at UHS for an illness or injury can ask for documentation that verifies the date of their visit(s) to UHS or UCC without mention of the reason for the visit.

 If the student’s UHS provider determines the student should curtail activities in the coming days or weeks, the provider will give the student written instructions with specific recommendations.

-Documentation cannot be provided to students who were not seen at UHS for their illness or injury.
+Documentation cannot be provided to students who were not seen at UHS or UCC for their illness or injury.

 Students are encouraged to make every effort to resolve health-related absences and issues by talking with the faculty directly before the end of the semester.